Mary Archer: Career

-She has written and contributed to various volumes of work concerning solar energy, including Photochemical & Photoelectrochemical Approaches to Solar Energy Conversion, which took 15 years to write.
+Archer has written and contributed to various volumes of work concerning solar energy, including Photochemical & Photoelectrochemical Approaches to Solar Energy Conversion, which took 15 years to write.
 She co-edited Clean Electricity from Photovoltaics (2001); Molecular to Global Photosynthesis (2004); The 1702 Chair of Chemistry at Cambridge: Transformation and Change (2005) and Nanostructured and Photoelectrochemical Systems for Solar Photon Conversion (2008).

 In 1994 Lady Archer was a non-executive director of Anglia Television at a time when it was the target of a takeover bid.
 Following reports from the London Stock Exchange, the Department of Trade and Industry appointed inspectors on 8 February 1994 to investigate possible insider trading contraventions by certain individuals, including her husband.
 No charges were brought.
+Between 1991 and 1999 she sat on the Council of the Cheltenham Ladies' College.

-She was chair of Cambridge University Hospitals NHS Foundation Trust (incorporating Addenbrooke's and the Rosie Hospitals) for 10 years until 2012, having previously been a non-executive director (1993–99), and vice-chair (1999–2002) of Addenbrooke's Hospital NHS Trust.
+Archer chaired Cambridge University Hospitals NHS Foundation Trust (incorporating Addenbrooke's and the Rosie Hospitals) for 10 years until 2012, having previously been a non-executive director (1993–99), and vice-chair (1999–2002) of Addenbrooke's Hospital NHS Trust.
 Between 2005 and 2008, she led a pioneer NHS-funded initiative to create patient decision aids for patients with localised prostate cancer (or BPH).
 In 2007 she was awarded the Eva Philbin Award of the Institute of Chemistry of Ireland.
-She was founder director of Cambridge University Health Partners, 2009–2012, and was deputy chair of ACT (Addenbrooke's Charitable Trust) from 1997 to 2015.
+She was founder director of Cambridge University Health Partners 2009–12, and was deputy chair of ACT (Addenbrooke's Charitable Trust) from 1997 to 2015.
 She is currently leading a group to create an online PDA and information/advice for bladder cancer patients in Addenbrooke's Hospital, and across the Anglia Cancer Network.

-On 24 February 2020, Archer was installed as chancellor of the University of Buckingham.
+A Trustee of the Science Museum Group from 1990 to 2000, then Chairman from 2015, on 24 February 2020 Archer was installed as Chancellor of the University of Buckingham.

-Archer served as a trustee of the Science Museum Group from 1990 to 2000, and was appointed its chair in 2015.
+Lady Archer serves as Chairman of the Salters' Institute, and in 2024 was appointed Chairman of the Royal Parks Board.

 Honours

-Archer was appointed Dame Commander of the Order of the British Empire (DBE) in the 2012 Birthday Honours for services to the National Health Service.
+Appointed Dame Commander of the Order of the British Empire (DBE) in the 2012 Birthday Honours for "services to the National Health Service".

-In December 2013, a new link road was opened in Cambridge connecting the Addenbrooke's Road to the southern side of the hospital opposite the Rosie extension.
-This road was named Dame Mary Archer Way in recognition of the achievements of the former chairman.
+Dame Mary Archer Way, the link road between Addenbrooke's and the Rosie extension, was named by Cambridge City Council in 2013 by way of recognising the achievements of its former chairman.

+Lady Archer is a Freeman of the City of London and a Liveryman of the Worshipful Company of Salters.